 SECTION I: INTRODUCTION

 In April 2000,Valero Energy Corporation (Valero) began a major initiative to evaluate cost reduction opportunities associated with externally purchased goods and services.
 By developing stronger relationships with key suppliers, we believe both Valero and its selected suppliers will enjoy significant benefits.
-To this end, we are re-evaluating the purchasing supply base in the area of electric utilities to determine the best and most effective total cost supply arrangements for Valero as a whole.alero
+To this end, we are re-evaluating the purchasing supply base in the area of electric utilities and natural gas to determine the best and most effective total cost supply arrangements for Valero as a whole.
+The Request for Proposal is laid out in sections by region.
+Although Valero is seeking comprehensive proposals that would serve all its loads, suppliers should feel free to bid on whichever region or regions they are best suited to provide service in.

-I.A Purpose of the Request for Proposal
+I.A Purposes of the Request for Proposal

-A.1 The purpose of this Request for Proposal (RFP) is to: collect electric power pricing quotes as part of Valero’s program to determine the supplier or suppliers capable of supplying its electricity requirements at lowest cost; (ii) establish business alliances with a few key suppliers;i.
-Our objective is to identify opportunities to significantly reduce purchased goods iand service costs, and to improve the value-added services.
+A.1 The purposes of this Request for Proposal (RFP) are to: (i) collect electric power and natural gas pricing quotes as part of Valero’s program to determine the supplier or suppliers capable of supplying its electricity and natural gas requirements at lowest cost; (ii) establish business alliances with a few key suppliers; and (iii) execute agreements that will significantly reduce Valero’s costs of purchased commodities and value-added services.

 A.2 The responses to this RFP will serve as the basis for any agreements and represent a firm offer by the Supplier to contract with Valero on the terms and conditions described in their response.

-A.3 We expect to conduct business with fewer suppliers who will have more of our business.
-ValerosWe expect that Suppliers will provide aggressive pricing in their responses.
+A.3 Valero expects to conduct business with fewer suppliers who will have more of our business.
+We expect that Suppliers will provide aggressive pricing in their responses.

 A.4 Valero expects that the key suppliers that emerge from this process will be able to expand their offerings as Valero executes its growth strategy.